Jain-Joseph1996/VisualEffectsServicesusingTkinter/README.md

 Prerequisites
 This is an example of how to list things you need to use the software and how to install them.

-Python 3 - Download instructions here
+Python 3 - Download
-Pip 3 (usually gets installed automatically with Python) MySQL Server - If you haven't already, download the package from here, then create a user account and note the username and password
-If all the above are satisfied, you may proceed to the next section.
+Pip 3 (usually gets installed automatically with Python) MySQL Server - Download the package download, then create a user account and note the username and password If all the above are satisfied, you may proceed to the next section.

 Installation